-Planning to transfer wealth and assets to loved ones of an individual during life and at death is an important consideration that requires efficient, thorough and personalized planning.
+Estate planning can be complicated and difficult to navigate, but our firm works to make estate planning simple and comprehensive.
+Planning to transfer wealth and assets to loved ones of an individual during life and at death is an important consideration that requires efficient, thorough, and personalized estate planning.
 This involves determining the appropriate amount and type of assets to be transferred to family members or beneficiaries and the proper method by which to transfer those assets.
 The purpose is to safeguard not only those assets but the overall well-being of each loved one involved.

 The attorneys in Carlile Patchen & Murphy LLP’s Family Wealth & Estate Planning Practice Group take pride in guiding our clients through the important process of protecting their families and their assets.